InseeFr/Pogues/doc/react-redux/dispatch-actions.md

 # Dispatch actions

-In the last section, we built a reducer which given the following action, returned a new state where the label for the corresponding code had been updated.
+In the last section, we built a reducer which given the following action, returned a new state where the label for the corresponding code had been updated:

 ```javascript
 const anAction = {